kumar303/jstestnet/README.rst

 A lot!
 In fact, this is probably broken, insecure, and should be viewed as highly experimental.
 Some ideas...

-- Create a Python client to execute tests and report results
-- Create a Nose plugin to integrate JavaScript tests into a Python test suite (and get XUnit output, etc)
 - Handle unexpected errors in the worker
 - Add some kind of secure test execution to prevent DoS.
 Probably a simple token based thing.
-- Add some CSS styles